wattdepot/wattdepot/docs/overview/domainmodel.md

 ## Sensor Group

-It is extremely convenient to provide aggregations of sensor data.
-For example, the energy consumed by a building might be the aggregate of the energy measurements associated with several sensors.
+Clients find it convenient to request aggregations of sensor data.
+For example, a client might wish to know the energy consumed by a building, which is the aggregate of the energy measurements associated with several sensors.

-By defining a Sensor Group and associating individual Sensors with it, clients can obtain aggregate measures.
+By defining a Sensor Group and associating individual Sensors with it, clients can obtain aggregate measurements.

 ## Collector

-Collectors are processes that contact a Sensor and obtain measurements from it.
+Collectors are processes that contact a Sensor and obtain Measurements from it.

 One implementation of a Collector might be a software program that uses the IP address of a Sensor to contact it and request a measurement value.
 After obtaining that value, it then contacts a WattDepot server and uses the HTTP API to store that value in the server.